-Important Note: The following information is intended as a general overview of the program for those who are applying, or who are considering applying, for the scholarship, and is not intended to be a comprehensive compilation of program requirements.
-For complete information please refer to the program’s rules and regulations.
+Important Note: The following information is intended as a general overview of the program for those applying, or who are considering applying, for the scholarship and is not intended to be a comprehensive compilation of program requirements.
+For complete information, please refer to the program’s rules and regulations.

-Financial need of the student is not a factor in the award of the scholarship, therefore no financial information is required.
+The financial need of the student is not a factor in the award of the scholarship; therefore, no financial information is required.
 (You do not have to complete the Free Application for Federal Student Aid (FAFSA) to be eligible for this scholarship.)

 Amount of Governor's Distinguished Scholarship

 The Governor’s Distinguished Scholarship will pay up to $10,000 per year for tuition, mandatory fees, room and board.

 The scholarship will be disbursed by the institution the student is attending and will be apportioned according to that institution’s academic terms.
 The student must be enrolled in at least 15 semester credit hours (12 semester credit hours the fall term of the freshman year) to receive funds for that term.